 Step 3: In a Dutch oven or large 12-inch cast-iron skillet, heat the oil to 350-375º F. Use a digital thermometer to measure the temperature.
 Gently drop the chicken into the hot oil.
 Be careful of the hot oil spattering out of the pan!

-HINT: I recommend using canola or avocado oil because they are good at high heat.
-Do NOT use olive oil or other low smoke point oils or the flavor will turn out rancid.
+👀 Sandi Says: I recommend using canola or avocado oil because they are good at high heat.
+Do NOT use olive oil or other low-smoke point oils, or the flavor will turn out rancid.

 Step 4: Use long metal tongs to flip the chicken over so both sides cook evenly.
 Cooking time will vary by the cut of chicken you use and whether it is bone-in or boneless.
 Be sure the internal temperature of the meat is 165º F.

-Unfortunately, traditional fried chicken does contain gluten.
+Unfortunately, traditional fried chicken is not gluten-free.
 Not only do they coat the chicken in flour, but the fryers in many restaurants become contaminated because they also fry other gluten foods in the fryer.

 The best gluten free flours to use for frying chicken and other savory dishes like eggplant parmesan are Tapioca Starch (the star of this easy chicken recipe), Cassava Flour, Bob’s Red Mill Gluten Free Flour Blend (in the red label bag), and Gluten Free Bisquick.

-The length of time to cook fried chicken depends on whether you cook it in a frying pan, air fryer, or deep frying.
+The length of time to cook fried chicken depends on whether you cook it in a frying pan, an air fryer, or a deep fryer.
 When cooked, you want to ensure the chicken’s internal temperature is 165º F.

 A deep fryer like this recipe calls for takes about 18 minutes.
 Cooking this recipe in a skillet with an inch of oil will take about 25 minutes.
 You will need to turn the chicken often so all sides get crispy.